Public Meeting- Cooney Pit – OPA 15

 Bridge Closure

-Commuters are asked to pay attention to detour signage for the status of the bridge closure.
+Commuters are asked to pay attention to advanced digital signage for the status of planned upcoming closures.

 Monday – Thursday: Half-hour before sunrise to half-hour before sunset.